16 Red Flags an Online Review Is Fake

 The reviews are either perfect or horrible

 Fake reviews are most likely to be either five stars or one star—love it or hate it.
 But real people often aren’t so generous or critical and will be more measured in their assessment.
 Make sure you read at least some of the reviews with two, three, and four stars to get a more accurate picture of what people really think of the product.
-Don’t miss these hilarious product reviews.
+Or take a break from searching and read some real product reviews that are actually pretty hilarious.

 The review doesn’t mention the product by name